uc-cdis/data-portal/docs/portal_config.md

   "requiredCerts": [], // optional; do users need to take a quiz or agree to something before they can access the site?
   "featureFlags": { // optional; will hide certain parts of the site if needed
     "explorer": true, // required; indicates the flag and whether to hide it or not "explorerPublic": true // optional; If set to true, the data explorer page would be treated as a public component and can be accessed without login.
-Data explorer page would be public accessible if 1. tiered access level is set to libre OR 2. this explorerPublic flag is set to true.
+The Data Explorer page would be publicly accessible if 1. tiered access level is set to libre OR 2. this explorerPublic flag is set to true.
     "discovery": true, // optional; whether to enable the Discovery page.
 If true, `discoveryConfig` must be present as well.
+    "explorerStoreFilterInURL": true, // optional; whether to store/load applied filters in the URL during Data Explorer use.
+    This feature currently supports single select filters and range filters; it lacks support for search filter state, accessibility state, table state.
+    "explorerHideEmptyFilterSection": false, // optional, when filtering data hide FilterSection when they are empty.
+    "explorerFilterValuesToHide": ["array of strings"], // optional, Values set in array will be hidden in guppy filters.
+Intended use is to hide missing data category from filters, for this it should be set to the same as `missing_data_alias` in Guppy server config
   },
-  "dataExplorerConfig": { // required; configuration for the Data Explorer (/explorer)
+  "dataExplorerConfig": { // required only if featureFlags.explorer is true; configuration for the Data Explorer (/explorer); can be replaced by explorerConfig, see Multi Tab Explorer doc
     "charts": { // optional; indicates which charts to display in the Data Explorer "project_id": { // required; GraphQL field to query for a chart (ex: this one will display the number of projects, based on the project_id)
         "chartType": "count", // required; indicates this chart will display a “count”